SME-Smelk/STM32/README.md

-# Board Reference Code: HAL / Basics
+# Board Reference Code / HAL

 The HAL programming DISCOVERY-DISC1 F407VG board has the following code repository the following plan, at the moment.
 This list could change**